Shinpu Castle

 Visitors to the site can walk the preserved fortifications and appreciate both the natural advantages of the location and the engineering responses to those advantages.
 The castle's tragic history and exceptional preservation make it a significant location for understanding the final conflicts of Japan's unification period.

 Shinpu Castle is recognized as one of Japan's second 100 castles as designated by the Japan Castle Foundation, a distinction that highlights its historical and architectural importance among the hundreds of castle sites across the country.
 Its design reflects the defensive priorities and construction techniques of the feudal period, with origins dating to 1582.
-Visitors traveling to Yamanashi Prefecture can explore the site alongside other regional historical attractions, and the location is well served by public transportation from major nearby cities.
+Visitors traveling to Yamanashi Prefecture can explore the site alongside other regional historical attractions.